Aliases for H2AC15 Gene

 GeneCards Summary for H2AC15 Gene

 H2AC15 (H2A Clustered Histone 15) is a Protein Coding gene.
-Diseases associated with H2AC15 include Bainbridge-Ropers Syndrome and Riddle Syndrome.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Diseases associated with H2AC15 include Bainbridge-Ropers Syndrome.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
 An important paralog of this gene is H2AC11.

 UniProtKB/Swiss-Prot Summary for H2AC15 Gene